-- The scientific commission that assesses applications and bestows the award is made up of scientists from the greatest research institutes in the world.
-It has counted among its ranks the American Robert Richardson, winner of the Nobel Prize in Physics in 1996 and the late Briton Sir Harold Kroto, winner of the Nobel Prize for Chemistry in 1996.
+The Awards’ Scientific Committee that assesses applications and awards the corresponding prizes is made up of scientists belonging to the greatest research institutes in the world.
+At present among its ranks Prof. Jean-Marie Lehn, who won the Nobel Prize for Chemistry in 1987, and previously Robert Richardson, winner of the Nobel Prize for Physics in 1996, and the late Sir Harold Kroto, winner of the Nobel Prize for Chemistry in 1996.

 We also continue to promote the development of an ecosystem of sustainable innovation aligned with Eni’s mission through the Eni Joule for Entrepreneurship award, a prize we have established through Joule (Italian) our business school, which complements the Eni Award in fostering the implementation, enhancement and transfer of technologies in the field of energy transition.
 The award aims to promote innovative and sustainable entrepreneurship in the field of decarbonization of processes and products, circular economy, and the fight against climate change, in order to contribute to Italy's social and economic development.
 The announcement and regulations will be drafted in the second half of 2022 and will be officially published by February 2023.

 Again in 2023, Eni Awards will provide: three main prizes for Energy Frontiers, Advanced Environmental Solutions and Energy Transition; awards for the Young Researcher of the Year and for Research Debut - Young Talents from Africa; Recognition of Innovation at Eni for our researchers.
 Transmission of applications closed on 25 November 2022.